Protection urged for whistleblower in Danish banking scandal

 An Estonian newspaper on Wednesday identified the whistleblower as former Danske Bank employee Howard Wilkinson, who in 2013 warned Danish authorities that billions in dirty money were flowing through the company’s accounts, some of it from Russia.

-Wilkinson’s lawyers on Thursday wrote a letter to law enforcement agencies in Estonia and Denmark to ensure that he is not subjected to retaliation.
+Wilkinson’s lawyers on Thursday wrote a letter to law enforcement agencies in Estonia and Denmark saying his identification was illegal and that they should ensure he is not subjected to retaliation.
 Both countries have signed international accords to support whistleblowers and to protect their identities.

+“The disclosure of Mr. Wilkinson’s identity violated these Conventions,” wrote Stephen Kohn, the lawyer, on behalf of his firm.
+“Moreover, we fear that Mr. Wilkinson will be subjected to additional retaliation, including from the entities that participated in the massive illegal money laundering schemes.”

-Danske Bank has admitted that some 200 billion euros ($235 billion) flowing through its accounts from 2007 to 2015 was suspicious.
-Its CEO resigned this month.
+Danske Bank admitted this month, after an internal investigation, that some 200 billion euros ($235 billion) flowing through its accounts from 2007 to 2015 was suspicious, and its CEO resigned.
+Some reports allege that family members of Russian President Vladimir Putin were among those who moved money through the bank.

+The size of suspicious money flows identified by the bank was so big that Denmark’s financial regulator reopened a probe that it had closed in May and the top prosecution authority opened a criminal investigation.

+Wilkinson’s whereabouts were not immediately clear.
+The Danish paper Berlingske, which received an email from him after he was named in Estonian media, reports that he is a British citizen who headed Danske Bank’s trading unit in the Baltics.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.